Otto John (footballer): Skënderbeu Korçë

 In December 2015, John joined Albanian Superliga side Skënderbeu Korçë.

 Loan at Trepça'89

 2015–16 season

-In the 2015–16 season, John joined Football Superleague of Kosovo side Trepça'89, on a season-long loan and during that season, he played only 3 matches.
+In the 2015–16 season, John joined Kosovo Superleague side Trepça '89, on a season-long loan and during that season, he played only 3 matches.

 2016–17 season

 John enjoyed a great form during the 2016–17 season, netting 26 goals in 33 matches.
 His performances throughout the year earned him league's top goalscorer award and a spot in 2016 Football Superleague of Kosovo's Team of the Year.

 2017–18 season

 John's first match for the 2017–18 season was a match in the framework of first qualifying round of 2017–18 UEFA Champions League and in that match he played after being named in the starting line-up.

 After Trepça '89 were eliminated from the UEFA Champions League, John continued to be part of the team, and during the 2017–18 season he scored 17 goals in 31 matches and was named the league's top goalscorer for the second time, together with Mirlind Daku of Llapi.
 On 27 June 2018, John left the club after his loan ended having scored 43 goals in 69 appearances in all competitions.